New Builder Homes: Before Contacting a Builder

 The Base Price Is Rarely the Final Price

-Lot premiums, structural options, design centre upgrades, air conditioning, appliances, landscaping, fencing, driveway paving, and closing adjustments can all increase the real cost of the home.
+Lot premiums, structural options, design centre upgrades, air conditioning, appliances, landscaping, fencing, driveway paving, and closing adjustments can increase the real cost.

 Some upgrades make sense.
 Others are heavily marked up and add little resale value.
-Knowing the difference can save buyers thousands.
+Knowing the difference can save buyers thousands, and actually make you money on resale.

 1. The builder’s sales representative works for the builder